ecorona/sails-generate-angularjs/README.md

-# @erik/sails-generate-angularjs
+# sails-generate-angularjs

-A `angularjs` generator for use with the Sails command-line interface.
+An `angularjs` flavored page generator for use with the Sails command-line interface.

 ## Installation